FelipeMathieu/GameOfLife/docs/folder-structure.md

 ##### 📁 **tests**

-Unit tests for helper functions.
+Unit tests for hooks, helpers and components.

 ##### Files: